ys98110/Josh-Sung-Data-Portfolio/README.md

 # Josh Sung Portfolio

 Hi! <br>
-I am a soon to be a graduate from University of Sydney majoring in Data Science with background in Accounting.<br>
+I am a soon to be graduate from University of Sydney majoring in Data Science with background in Accounting.<br>
 Below are some of my projects that I've worked on. <br>
 It is not much at the moment but I've put a lot of thought into each one and I am planning to add more!<br>